 Participation in the Scrapie Flock Certification Program (SFCP) is optional.
 The program is designed to give producers a means of detecting and controlling scrapie within their flock/herd, resulting in recognition that the risk of their animals being infected with scrapie diminishes to negligible with progressive participation in the program.
 A sheep or goat producer can join the SFCP provided that the producer agrees to adhere to the program rules.
 The program certifies flocks/herds with respect to classical scrapie only, and does not cover “atypical” scrapie which is clinically, pathologically, biochemically and epidemiologically unrelated to classical scrapie.
 Atypical scrapie may, in fact, be a non-contagious, spontaneous degenerative condition of older sheep.
 As such, throughout this document, when the term “scrapie” is used, it refers to classical scrapie only.

-Since there is no test to rule-out the disease in the individual live animal, “scrapie-negligible-risk” status is based on the results of surveillance testing carried out on deadstock, screening the flock/herd for presence of disease, removing genetically susceptible animals, restricting animals entering the flock/herd, and the absence of clinical signs.
+Since there is no test to rule-out the disease in the individual live animal, “scrapie-negligible-risk” status is based on the results of surveillance testing carried out on deadstock, screening the flock/herd for presence of disease, removing genetically susceptible animals, restricting animals entering the flock/herd, practicing good biosecurity to limit both direct and indirect transmission via saliva, urine, feces, blood and birthing fluids, and the absence of clinical signs.

 The SFCP is carried out in co-operation with producers, accredited veterinarians, national stakeholder organizations, provincial governments, approved laboratories and the Canadian Food Inspection Agency (CFIA).
 The roles assumed by each of these organizations may vary in different regions of Canada.